marianoguerra/ioriodb/README.rst

 events from a seqnum onwards you will have to query the stream to be sure you have all of them.

-if you specify a seqnum that is higher than the current one listen will send you events with smaller seqnums if they happen while you are listening, it's your choice to adapt the seqnum in the next subscription or to ignore them.
+If you specify a seqnum that is higher than the current one listen will send you events with smaller seqnums if they happen while you are listening, it's your choice to adapt the seqnum in the next subscription or to ignore them.

-the channel cache contains the last N events for that channel if the events happen while the channel is alive, periodically a channel will reduce it's cache if it's inactive to free resources, a channel won't load the last N events from disk on first creation.
+The channel cache contains the last N events for that channel if the events happen while the channel is alive, periodically a channel will reduce it's cache if it's inactive to free resources, a channel won't load the last N events from disk on first creation.

-this behaviour may change in the future as we see how it works.
+This behaviour may change in the future as we see how it works.

 Patch behaviour
 ...............

-patch only works on streams that already have at least one event, it doesn't make sense to patch something that's not there, that's why a patch on an empty stream will fail, you have to handle that case by providing an initial value and then applying the patch.
+Patch only works on streams that already have at least one event, it doesn't make sense to patch something that's not there, that's why a patch on an empty stream will fail, you have to handle that case by providing an initial value and then applying the patch.